 A large and highly protected marine reserve also would help meet what is known as the United Nations Aichi Biodiversity Target 11, which calls for 10 percent of the world’s marine and coastal areas to be protected by 2020.
 The Natural Park of the Coral Sea would make New Caledonia a global leader in ocean conservation.
 Today, some 15 percent of land areas are protected worldwide, while only about 3 percent of the ocean is similarly preserved.

-Chesterfield, Bellona, Astrolabe, Petrie, and Entrecasteaux are among New Caledonia’s isolated reefs and islands.
+In August 2018, the government of New Caledonia fully protected the Chesterfield, Bellona, Astrolabe, Petrie, and Entrecasteaux reefs.
+These are among New Caledonia’s most isolated reefs and islands.
 Considered among the last unspoiled sites on the planet, they are part of the territory’s ocean legacy.
-Scientists have shown that the pristine reefs of New Caledonia have a much greater biomass of fish and density of sharks than do 63 other sites in 17 Pacific islands.
+Scientists have shown that the reefs of New Caledonia have a much greater biomass of fish and density of sharks than do 63 other sites in 17 Pacific islands.

 Some 9,300 species have been identified in New Caledonia’s waters.
 They include 1,700 species of fish, 48 species of sharks, 27 species of marine mammals, 32 species of marine birds, and four species of turtles.1